Harvard Business Review: 1980s through 2009

 In the 1980s, Theodore Levitt became the editor of Harvard Business Review and changed the magazine to make it more accessible to general audiences.
 Articles were shortened and the scope of the magazine was expanded to include a wider range of topics.
 In 1994, Harvard Business School formed Harvard Business Publishing (HBP) as an independent entity.

 In 2002, a management and editorial staff shakeup occurred at the publication after the revelation of an affair between editor-in-chief Suzy Wetlaufer and former General Electric CEO Jack Welch.
 The two met when Wetlaufer was interviewing Welch while researching an article for the magazine.
 Two senior Harvard Business Review editors left, citing an unfair office climate and complaining that the affair had broken ethical standards.
-Shortly after the resignations, Wetlaufer resigned on March 8, 2002 amid further rebuke by remaining staff.
+Shortly after the resignations, Wetlaufer resigned on March 8, 2002, amid further rebuke by remaining staff.
 Three months later, the publisher, Penelope Muse Abernathy, was also forced out.

 Between 2006 and 2008, HBP went through several reorganizations but finally settled into the three market-facing groups that exist today: Higher Education, which distributes cases, articles, and book chapters for business education materials; Corporate Learning, which provides standardized on-line and tailored off-line leadership development courses; and Harvard Business Review Group, which publishes Harvard Business Review magazine and its web counterpart (HBR.org), and publishes books (Harvard Business Review Press).

 Redesign

 In 2009, HBR brought on Adi Ignatius, the former deputy managing editor of Time magazine, to be its editor-in-chief.
 Ignatius oversees all editorial operations for Harvard Business Review Group.
 At the time that Ignatius was hired, the United States was going through an economic recession, but HBR was not covering the topic.
 "The world was desperate for new approaches.
 Business-as-usual was not a credible response," Ignatius has recalled.
 During this period the frequency of HBR switched from ten times per year to six times per year.

 As a result, Ignatius realigned HBRs focus and goals to make sure that it "delivers information in the zeitgeist that our readers are living in."
 HBR continues to emphasize research-based, academic pieces that would help readers improve their companies and further their careers, but it broadened its audience and improved reach and impact by including more contemporary topics.

 As part of the redesigned magazine, Ignatius also led the charge to integrate the print and digital divisions more closely, and gave each edition of HBR a distinct theme and personality, as opposed to being a collection of academically superlative, yet mostly unrelated articles.

 HBR won the 2020 Webby Award for Business Blog/Website in the category Web.

-In 2025, HBR launched HBR Executive, a subscription for senior leaders.
+In 2025, HBR launched HBR Executive, a $700-a-year subscription for senior leaders.